Clight180/ECE-228-Project_Team22/README.md

 This runs two experiments.
 One being a new dataset and model are created for num angles 64.
 The other is an experiment loading dataset 555 and model 777 with num angles 128.
 Both are for image sizes 128x128 and dataset size of 1000.

+## Hyperparameter tuning and configs

+Adjust any configurations to the experiment by inspecting the config.py file.
+Command line execution superceedes the following: numAngles, imDims, trainSize, modelNum, datasetID

 ## Voila